MohsinR11/Sales/README.md

 ├── LICENSE                             # 📜 License information for the repository
 └── .gitignore                          # 🚫 Files and directories to be ignored by Git

 🔑 Key Features

-🧹 Data Preprocessing: Cleaning and transforming raw sales data for analysis.
+🧹 Data Preprocessing: Cleaned and transformed raw sales data for analysis.
-📅 Feature Engineering: Extracting time-based features like Year, Month, Day, and Weekday from the Date column.
+📅 Feature Engineering: Extracted time-based features like Year, Month, Day, and Weekday from the Date column.
-📊 Univariate Analysis: Visualizing the relationship between Quantity and Profit using scatter plots.
+📊 Univariate Analysis: Visualized the relationship between Quantity and Profit using a scatter plot.
-🖼️ Visualizations: Leveraging Seaborn and Matplotlib for insightful data visualizations.
+🖼️ Visualizations: Used Seaborn and Matplotlib to create insightful data visualizations.

 📋 Dataset Details
 The dataset (sales.csv) contains 58 records with the following columns: